Chief Justice of the Federal Shariat Court

-The Chief Justice of the Federal Shariat Court of Pakistan heads the Federal Shariat Court of Pakistan.
-The Chief Justice of the Shariat Court is the second-highest judicial office in the country, after the Chief Justice of Pakistan.
+The chief justice of the Federal Shariat Court of Pakistan heads the Federal Shariat Court of Pakistan.
+The chief justice of the Shariat Court is the second-highest judicial office in the country, after the chief justice of Pakistan.

-The Acting Chief Justice of Federal Shariat Court of Pakistan is Hon'ble Mr. Justice Dr. Syed Muhammad Anwer, who took oath on 16 May 2022.
+The current chief justice of Federal Shariat Court of Pakistan is Hameedur Rahman.

-List of Chief Justices
+List of chief justices

-These are the names of the Chief Justices of the Federal Shariat Court of Pakistan, which came into being in 1980.
+These are the names of the chief justices of the Federal Shariat Court of Pakistan, which came into being in 1980.